ircam-ismm/webaudio-tutorials/first-steps/simple-website.md

 ![bio-1](../assets/simple-website/bio-1.png)

-We now have a small website composed of two pages, the home page and the bio page, and we can navigate between them through the dedicated links.
+We now have a small website composed of two pages, the "home" page and the "bio" page, and we can navigate between them through links.

 ## Sharing the styles

-Adding this second page however introducted a new problem: the styles defined in the homepage are not defined in the `bio.html` file, then the styling of the two pages differ...
+Adding this second page however introducted a new problem: the styles defined in the homepage are not defined in the `bio.html` file.
+Then the styling of the two pages differ...
 Which leaves us with two options:

-1. Copy the `<style>` defined in `index.html` into `bio.html`
+1. Copy the `<style>` tag and the CSS rules defined in `index.html` into `bio.html`
-2. Find a way to share the styles in the two HTML files
+2. Find a way to share the styles between the two HTML files

-The first solution would of course work, but it would also create new issues in the short term.
-Indeed if for some reason you want to change the style, e.g. change the title color to red, you would have to report the changes in both the pages (and even more if your site starts to grow), which would prone combursome and error prone...
+The first solution would of course work, but it would also create new issues in relatively short term.
+Indeed, if for some reason you want to add or change a style, e.g. change the titles color to red, you would have to report each change in each HMTL files (and a website is often composed of more than two pages), which is very combursome and error prone...

-A better solution is thus to put all the styles in a third file, that all HTML file will import, allowing to share the same styles between all your website pages.
+A better solution is thus to put all the styles in a third file which will be imported by every HTML file, thus sharing the exact same styles between all pages of the website.

-Let's thus create a new file called `style.css` in our directory and just copy the content of the `<style>` tag defined in `index.html`
+Let's thus create a new file called `style.css` in our directory and copy the content of the `<style>` tag defined in `index.html`:

 ```css
 body {